confluentinc/examples/kinesis-cloud/README.md

 $ ./read-data.sh
 ```

-6. Use the Confluent Cloud UI to view the Flow:
+6. From the Confluent Cloud UI, view the Flow:

 ![image](images/flow.png)